 Better Menu and Pricing Control:

-Conner loves that the digital menu boards have given her complete control of pricing and her menu.
+Conner loves that the digital menu boards have given her complete control of pricing and her menu with Total Restaurant Management.
 She has been able to easily adjust prices without needing to spend money on new static menus or waste time waiting for them to arrive.
 This has proved to be a significant benefit to Conner whose Santa Fe store is in a higher minimum wage market than her other stores.
 With dynamic pricing on digital menus, Conner can effectively offset the higher labor costs for that location.
 Menu updates used to be a long and tedious process for Conner.

 With the WAND solution, she can now see changes to her menu almost instantly with either the click of a button or through a simple phone call to WAND.